jgmenu/jgmenu/docs/manual/jgmenututorial.7.md

 % JGMENUTUTORIAL(7)
 % Johan Malm
-% 13 January, 2016
+% 27 January, 2017

 # NAME

-The Jgmenu tutorial
+The jgmenu tutorial

 # INTRODUCTION

-This tutorial aims to explain the usage of Jgmenu through a set of
+This tutorial aims to explain the usage of jgmenu through a set of
 lessons.

 To keep things simple, when discussing XDG paths, only one location